Monxun/django_course/README.md

 # django_course

-Two course projects outlining using forms and user authorization in django.
+Two course projects outlining the use of forms and user authorization in django.